 Milbank, Tweed, Hadley & McCloy LLP is an international law firm that provides a broad range of legal services to many of the world's leading commercial, financial and industrial enterprises, as well as to international institutions, individuals and governments.
 Project Finance is among our firm's core practice areas and our Global Project Finance Group comprises more than 100 dedicated attorneys, including 20 partners.
-We operate on an integrated basis with project finance teams in each of our offices in the US, São Paulo, London, Frankfurt, Singapore, Hong Kong and Tokyo.
+We operate on an integrated basis, with project finance teams in each of our offices in the U.S., São Paulo, London, Frankfurt, Seoul, Singapore, Hong Kong and Tokyo.

-From the largest petrochemical, power, mining and renewables project financings in the world to a global satellite project providing internet access to Africa, clients recognise Milbank's Project Finance Group as the leading choice for the financing and development of the most critical and pioneering infrastructure projects across the globe.
-Over the last three years, Milbank has closed more than 140 project financings, which raised more than US\$125 billion for infrastructure projects worldwide.
+From the largest petrochemical, power, mining and renewables project financings in the world to a global satellite project providing Internet access to Africa, clients recognise Milbank's Project Finance Group as the leading choice for the financing and development of the most critical and pioneering infrastructure projects across the globe.
+Over the last three years, Milbank has advised on over 175 project financings, that have raised more than US\$90 billion for infrastructure projects worldwide.